mmshahria/GlassboardTech-API-Reference/Subscriptions/GET Get a subscription by Id.md

 <strong>ownershipPercentageAtClose<strong> `number`

 Ownership Percentage At the time of Close.Constraints `Min 0`.

 > A close can represent the close of the entire deal or just a subset of investments (i.e. a tranche).

 <strong>ownershipPercentageAtDistribution<strong> `number`

 Ownership Percentage At the time of Distribution.Constraints `Min 0`.

 > `Distribution` means the transfer of money or property by the Fund/Deal to one or more Members with respect to their Interests, without separate consideration

 <strong>transactionId<strong> `string`

-Unique transaction identifier generated from the electronic transfer of fund for this transaction.
+Unique transaction identifier generated from the electronic transfer of fund for this subscription.

 <strong>transactionIds<strong> `[string]`

-JSON object descriptor that encloses an array list of bank transaction's unique identifiers if the subscription consists of disparate subscribers.
-Each _array_ index consists of a disparate bank transaction identifier.
+JSON object descriptor that encloses an array list of transaction's unique identifiers if the subscription consists of disparate subscribers.
+Each _array_ index consists of a disparate transaction identifier.

 <strong>bankTransactionIds<strong> `[string]`